metablockshq/metablocks.world/content/posts/2022-mint-to-and-transfer-spl-tokens-in-solana-smart-contracts.md

 ---
 publishedOn: 2022-08-18T03:27:24.736Z
 title: How transferring of tokens work in Solana smart contract  - Part 2
+subTitle: Learn how to use `mint_to` and `transfer instructions in solana using Anchor Framework
 featured: false
 heroImg: /img/content/posts/solanashape2-full.png
 slug: mint-to-and-transfer-spl-tokens-in-solana-smart-contracts